Chromosomal mosaicism; Gonadal mosaicism

 Genetic testing can diagnose mosaicism.

 Tests will likely need to be repeated to confirm the results, and to help determine the type and severity of the disorder.
+Sometimes two different body tissues may need to be tested, such as blood and skin, or skin from two different areas of the body.

 Treatment will depend on the type and severity of the disorder.
 You may need less intense treatment if only some of the cells are abnormal.